bvasilop/js-algorithms-and-data-structures-masterclass/Data-Structures/Stacks-&-Cues.md

     return this.top; // very top item // returns null
   }
   push(value){
-    const newNode = new Node(value); // use instantiated Node class from above if (this.length === 0) { // if empty
-      this.top = newNode;
+    const newNode = new Node(value); // use instantiated Node class from above with value we want to push with if (this.length === 0) { // if empty this.top = newNode;
       this.bottom = newNode;